lukaslangrock/SchoolBoard/README.md

 3. Naviagte to the repo and select the `SchoolBoard.sln` solution file inside the `WebApp` folder and wait for it to load.
 4. Click on the button with the green run icon which should say `IIS Express`.

+# Configuration ⚙

+### Web Interface
+*The web interface is currently in very early stages and does not allow you to edit all settings.
+Please edit the config.json file instead for the time being.*

+1. Start the WebApp using a method outline earlier.
+2. Navigate to the WebApp in a browser of your choice and append `/Settings` to the URL *(eg: `localhost:5000/Settings`)*.
+3. Change the values as needed and save using the blue button at the bottom.

+### Config.json for development
+*This includes Visual Studio's IIS server as well as `dotnet run`.*

+1. Open the project folder (`WebApp/SchoolBoard/`).
+2. Edit the `config.json` file in any text editor.
+    Make sure to use the correct formatting.
+The app will crash if you store non-valid json code in there.
+3. Save and just refresh the page (or wait 5 minutes and let the auto refresh to it's thing).
+All settings can be updated during runtime and do not require a restart.

+### Config.json for production
+*This only applies if you have compiled the project using `dotnet build` and execute it by running `dotnet ./SchoolBoard.dll`.*

+1. Open the binary folder for the compiled project.
+This is usually located in `WebApp/SchoolBoard/bin/Debug/netcoreapp3.1/`.
+2. Edit the `config.json` file in any text editor.
+    Make sure to use the correct formatting.
+The app will crash if you store non-valid json code in there.
+3. Save and just refresh the page (or wait 5 minutes and let the auto refresh to it's thing).
+All settings can be updated during runtime and do not require a restart.

 # Personal usage & Contributions 🧩

 Feel free to build something yourself upon this project to suit your needs.